inteliquent/voice-platform-demo/README.md

 ## Doorman app demo

-The demo consistes of a call screening app that informs the receiving party of the caller's name and gives the callee the choice to either  answer, answer with recording or to send the call to voicemail.
+The demo consists of a call screening app that informs the receiving party of the caller's name and gives the callee the choice to either  answer, answer with recording or to send the call to voicemail.

 The doorman app demonstrates the following platform/client capabilities:
 - Call Recording